busdparents/surveyGraphics/README.md

 MEDIA INQUIRIES and FULL SURVEY REPORT (PDF) requests can be made directly to sarahbowles AT gmail DOT com

-COMING SOON: Anonymized survey dataset (questions, answers, 800+ text comments), released into the public domain for academic and civic/open data research.
+COMING SOON: Anonymized, full survey dataset (questions, answers, 800+ text comments), released into the public domain for academic and civic/open data research.
+More chart graphics will be released soon.